Do You Hear the People Sing?: Use in politics

 There are unofficial adaptations of "Do You Hear the People Sing?" in Cantonese and Taiwanese, intended as actual protest songs; better known versions include "Asking Who That Hasn't Spoken Out" (問誰未發聲), written in Cantonese for Occupy Central with Love and Peace, and "Lí Kám Ū Thiann-tio̍h Lán Ê Kua" (你敢有聽着咱的歌) in Taiwanese Hokkien.

 The song can be heard in protests in Hong Kong as recently as September 2019, when students sang this song over the national anthem during a secondary school's opening assembly.
 The song was initially removed on music platforms including QQ Music in mainland China because of its widespread usage in anti-extradition bill protests, while its English version was later removed from those platforms.

 Aside from the aforementioned Cantonese and Taiwanese Hokkien adaptations, The Telegraph said that the song "has long chimed with people protesting around the world", adding that it was heard at the 2011 Wisconsin protests, the 2013 protests in Turkey, and a protest against the opening of a McDonald's restaurant in Australia in 2013.
 It has also been used by anti-TTIP protesters who have interrupted TTIP congresses as flashmobs singing the song.

-The song was also used in support of the Maidan protests in 2014 by the group Ukraine 2020, who released a music video for the song on YouTube.

 In 2016, the song was used as a protest song in South Korea's nationwide Park Geun-hye resignation movement.

-In 2017, the song was translated into Filipino by theater artists Vincent de Jesus, Rody Vera, and Joel Saracho, and has been performed at rallies to protest the killing of activists and drug suspects under Philippine President Rodrigo Duterte, and again following the 2022 Philippine presidential election.
+In 2017, the song was translated into Tagalog by theater artists Vincent de Jesus, Rody Vera, and Joel Saracho, and has been performed at rallies to protest the killing of activists and drug suspects under the administration of Philippine president Rodrigo Duterte, and again following the 2022 Philippine presidential election.

-Iraqis involved in the protests in 2019 also released a video with the song used.
+On 16 August 2020, the song was used as a protest song on Thai Version in 2020–2021 Thai protests against the government of Prime Minister Prayut Chan-o-cha at the Democracy Monument.

 In September 2020, a number of MSLU students in Minsk, Belarus, were detained after performing the song in the lobby of their educational institution.
 The students were protesting after president Alexander Lukashenko's disputed re-election.

 In April 2022, the song was used as a protest song in 2022 Sri Lankan protests against the government of president Gotabaya Rajapaksa.

 In April 2022, a clip of the 2012 film version of the song circulated on Twitter in protest of the lockdown during the 2022 Shanghai COVID-19 outbreak.
 The clip was ultimately blocked by the Chinese government to stop further protest.